skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 cd graphql-blog-schema
 ~~~

-Then, checkout the `server-side-schema` branch.
+Then, check out the `server-side-schema` branch.

 ~~~
 git checkout server-side-schema
 ~~~

-Then install dependencies and start it with:
+Then, install dependencies and start it with:

 ~~~
 npm install